acenet-arc/cloud_from_a_to_z/_episodes/jekyll-pages-and-markdown-I.md

 From the official Jekyll documentation on [pages](https://jekyllrb.com/docs/pages/):
 > Pages are the most basic building block for content.
 They’re useful for standalone content (content which is not date based or is not a group of content such as staff members or recipes).

-Pages can be created by creating a new HTML or markdown file in the site's source directory or by creating sub-directories and place the pages in those directories.
-In the generated site those pages will appear in the same sub-directories as they are in the source directory.

 Lets try changing both the `title` and the `nav-menu:` items and see what happens.
 ~~~
 ---